netanelreese/netanelreese/README.md

 ![](https://komarev.com/ghpvc/?username=netanelreese&style=flat)

 ### 💼  Things that I'm currently working on:
-* Masters of Computer Science at the Georgia Institute of Technology
+* Surviving the Masters of Computer Science program at the Georgia Institute of Technology
 * Writing papers on Psychopathy and Memory as it relates to Comp Sci and Cog Sci
-* Writing a paper on comparing parallel cryptographic algorithms on different architectures.
-* PhD in Computer Science with Neural Basis of Cognition certificate at Carnegie Mellon University
-* Writing my dissertation about modeling ADHD brains using Soar or ACT-R or a derivative.
-* Learning Rust to prepare for the [DARPA TRACTOR](https://www.darpa.mil/program/translating-all-c-to-rust)
 * Creating an open source American Tax Filing program because I hate turbotax

 ### Goals :trophy: